Lower Park Times - News and Photos

 It was an evening to remember for all at Lower Park.
 With such a close finish to the event, our Year 5/6 boys won their race to claim the necessary points for an overall win.
 Jamie W finished 1st, George B 2nd and James S 3rd (a magnificent 1, 2, 3!!)
 Yet all 24 children from Lower Park piled up the points in their races and showed sheer determination to win.
 They were a credit to the school.
 Well done to the girls and boys (and the staff and parents too) - a massive achievement!!

-The Year 6 residential trip to Kingswood was, as usual brilliant!!!
+A residential trip to Kingswood was, as usual brilliant!!!
 The thirty nine children took part in a whole range of activities, including fencing, archery, problem solving and abseiling.
 They also completed three modules of ICT where they created their own interactive computer game.

 Athletics Winners and Record Breakers